 Research at ASHA Foundation

 In April 2009, ASHA Foundation was accorded recognition as a Scientific and Industrial Research Organization by the Dept. of Scientific and Industrial Research, Ministry of Science and Technology, Govt. of India.
+The latest Renewal of recognition as a Scientific and Industrial Research Organization granted to ASHA is from 01.04.2026 to 31.03.2029.

 Focus areas of research: